 Anything larger than 11" x 17" is considered a poster.

-Academic posters (e.g. posters used for conference presentations, departmental thesis poster sessions, research poster sessions and specific class assignments) are eligible for free printing through itech.
+Academic posters (e.g. posters used for conference presentations, departmental thesis poster sessions, research poster sessions and specific class assignments) are eligible for free printing through iTech.
 This does not include department informational, decorative posters or personal images.
-Academic Poster Printing Policy
+For more details please see the Academic Poster Printing Policy

-For campus academic poster sessions or large class printing please refer to the libguide.
+For campus academic poster sessions or large class printing please refer to this libguide.

-Making your 30 minute "plotter" appointment assumes you are ready to print and does not include any time for help creating or finishing your poster layout.
-For help creating your poster, please check with the "on duty" SMC in the CET area.
-Faculty may contact their iTech liaison.
+Making your 30-minute "plotter" appointment assumes you are ready to print and does not include any time for help creating or finishing your poster layout.
+For help creating your poster, please ask for a Student Technology Consultant at the CET Support Desk.

 Printing vs. Copying